-A great replacement for the Roll Up on the Mat is the Half Roll Back.
+A great replacement for the Roll Up on the Pilates Mat is the Half Roll Back.
 It's considered a beginner or Pre-Pilates exercise.
 Whether you're new to Pilates, not able to Roll Up without your legs coming off the mat, you have a back issue, or just want to supplement a more difficult flexion exercise this Half Roll Back is a great option.
 It's easy to cheat on though so be sure to maintain your feet on the floor, your legs tight together and try not to use your arms to help you roll back up.

 Press your feet down into your mat to engage your seat and hamstrings.